HuandongChang/Terrorism_Visualization_Analysis/README.md

 ## Introduction
 In this project, we built a shinyapp in R to visualize the counts, types, locations, and trends of global terrorism in the past five decades.
 We focused on the region distribution of American terrorism and its trends over years.

-Authors: Huandong Chang, Yi Qin, and Vidush Goswami
+Authors: Huandong Chang, Vidush Goswami, and Yi Qin

 ## Code
 See 'app.R'.
 Since the app has already been deployed, it is easier to access the app [here](https://huandongchang.shinyapps.io/GlobalTerrorism/).